denten-books/plain-text/1-metaphor.md

 image, which under examination reveals a complex process of transfiguration between the visible sign and the sign at the site of the inscription.
 We observe a book, where we should also observe an attempt to sensor and surveil.
-The programmatic sign creates a simulacrum that no longer bares a resemblance to the material substratum.
+The programmatic sign creates a simulacrum without a referent.
+It bares no resemblance to the material substratum.
 We believe we are handling a book.
-Our ideas about reading and interpretation rely on that initial physical point of contact.
+Our ideas about reading and interpretation rely on that initial physical point of contact with paper.
 But in reading electronically, we are handling something other than print material.
-These reading machines participate actively in the mechanisms of meaning formation.
-They interject all the meanwhile striving to obscure the interjection.

-To understand the "loss of resemblances" in the process of simulation, imagine communicating by telegraph in two different languages with a friend.
-Occasionally, besides whatever else you wanted to say, envision also sending a signal to your partner's device that indicates a change in the transmission language.
-Thus in addition to the message, you would also send a predetermined code that would switch the receiving apparatus from the "English language" into the "French language" mode.
-Such an instruction would attune the receiver to a different mode of apprehension.
-In our example, it would transform an English language machine into a French language one.
-It is in that sense of attunement that the programmatic sign acquires its non-representational, tactical character.
-Stripped of references, resemblances, and designations the programmatic sign commands and controls.
+The resemblance to paper guides intuitions about the possibilities of the medium: the ability to scroll, bookmark, or turn the page.
+We have far fewer intuitions about the affordances of inscription at the micromolecular level.
+An electric charge crosses the impenetrable oxide barrier to reach the floating gate through quantum tunnelling, by the same physics that sustain main sequence stars like the sun, through thermonuclear fusion.
+What can be said about the practices of reading and interpretation grounded in such remote physicalities?
+For now, only that they continue to exist within the profound alienation from the material conditions of knowledge production.
+They are sustained artificially through metaphor, by a limited analogy with habituated media.
+The metaphor dulls the discomfort at the point of contact between human and machine.
+It precludes the effort of mastering poetics at the quantum level: the ability to manipulate charges, to draw lattices, to manipulate massive arrays, and to effect solid states.

-Yet despite the formative impact on the structure of comprehension, code---the programmatic sign---does not often figure in our theories of meaning making.
+Yet despite the formative impact on the practices of comprehension, code---the programmatic sign---does not often figure in our theories of meaning making.
 Instead, we erroneously consign it to the ornamental "formatting" layer of document structure.
 We do so at our peril.
-Unlike passive decorative elements like fleurons (❦ ❧), daggers and pilcrows (†‡¶), box drawings (╝╞╟), and other dingbats (`✇ ❖ ➿ ) the programmatic sign actively molds text to context.
-At the maximally blunt limit of its abilities, the formatting layer affects visibility.
+Unlike passive decorative elements like fleurons (❦ ❧), daggers and pilcrows (†‡¶), box drawings (╝╞╟), and other dingbats (`✇ ❖ ➿ ) the programmatic sign actively molds text to context.  t the maximally blunt limit of its abilities, the formatting layer affects visibility.
 For example, it can selectively render some words and sentences on the screen while suppressing others.
 The ability to hide text from view completely or to make it so small as to be illegible affects not just the style but the politics of text.
 Code, in that sense, can determine its audience, privileging certain voices and modes of access over others.
+It is in that sense of attunement that the programmatic sign acquires its non-representational, tactical character.
+Stripped of references, resemblances, and designations the programmatic sign commands and controls.

 Unlike figurative language, machine control languages function in the imperative.
 They do not stand for action---they are action.
 More binding than